-There are an estimated 570 million farms in the world and, in a neat twist of number synergy, according to Valoral Advisors, funding rounds in technological innovations along the agriculture and food value chain also raised around $570 million in 2014.
+There are an estimated 570 million farms in the world and, in a neat twist of number synergy, according to Valoral Advisors, funding rounds in technological innovations in agriculture and along the food value chain also raised around $570 million in 2014.

 While much of this investment is directed at ag-tech startups and disruptive market newcomers, in many ways priorities remain the same as ever – innovation in resource use, especially in terms of land and water (also energy), to boost efficiency and yields.
-Here are five of the solutions helping to support global growth of sustainable agriculture and food production…
+Here are five of the darm tech solutions helping to support global growth of sustainable agriculture and food production.

 1. Data preserved in soil